Andhra Pradesh, IndiaAvailable Trip Dates: October 13-27, 2020

 Where are we going?

 Andhra Pradesh, India!
 Andhra Pradesh is a state bordering India’s southeastern coast.
 Major cultural landmarks include Tirumala Venkateswara Temple, an ornate hilltop shrine to Hindu’s Vishnu, in the southern part of the state.
 It’s visited by tens of millions of pilgrims annually.
 The major northern port of Visakhapatnam has popular beaches like Ramakrishna and Rishikonda lining the Bay of Bengal, offering spots for swimming and surfing.
 Helping Hands International completed a scouting trip to this area in 2019 and is excited to partner with the local Pastor and school teacher Emmanuel Masa to help him further in his efforts.
 This year we will be completing an Orphanage facility that Emmanuel has started.
 Emmanuel and his wife run the Bethany Children home where they feed more than 30 local Orphans (see below).
+We invite you to join us for this trip by registering as a volunteer!
+Can’t volunteer but still want to help?
+Good news, you can also donate to the project by clicking here!

 How to Register